conalld/conalld.github.io/_posts/2021-06-21-rocket-nozzle.md

 ---
-title: "Personal Project: Design and CFD Simulation of a Rocket Engine Nozzle"
+title: "Article: Design and CFD Simulation of a Rocket Engine Nozzle"
 categories:
   - Articles
 tags: